tpitale/mongolytics/README.md

     track_change_stats                            # tracks create, update, destroy
     track_stats_for :new, :edit, :show, :destroy  # track any action mix, other actions

-  If you want to track a custom session variable:
+  If you want to track a session variable:

     track_session_key :username           # tracks session[:username] as a String
     track_session_key :user_id, Integer   # tracks session[:user_id] as an Integer

+  If you want to track a params variable:

+    track_params_key :username            # tracks params[:username] as a String
+    track_params_key :user_id, Integer    # tracks params[:user_id] as an Integer

   Later, retrieve stats via (given UsersController is our controller):